mcm4628/extfamily_institutionalization/SIPP2014/allmonths/describe_data_dropout.md

    * make sure that merges didn't bring in some 15 year olds assert adj_age > 15

-   * no information on household instability prior to first obsservation bysort idnum: gen count=_n drop if count==1
+   * no information on household instability prior to first month drop if panelmonth==1

    * tag individuals to count
    sort idnum panelmonth